Igalia/explainers/window-ownership/README.md

 - **Browser Support Fragmentation**: Different browsers may implement window ownership features inconsistently, leading to varying behavior across platforms.
 - **Operating System Constraints**: Operating systems differ in their window ownership models.
 Some platforms may not support all proposed features, limiting what browsers can implement.
 - **Mobile Platforms**: Window ownership concepts don't translate well to mobile browsers with limited multi-window support.
 This feature may need to be restricted to desktop platforms.
-- **Window Manager Conflicts**: Browser-level window ownership may conflict with OS-level window management, particularly when the browser engine is embedded in applications with existing ownership hierarchies.
-The feature may need to be limited to standard browser scenarios.
+- **Window Manager Conflicts**: Browser-level window ownership may conflict with OS-level window management.
+For example, position synchronization could conflict with tiled window managers that automatically arrange windows.
+This requires careful coordination with platform-specific window management behaviors.

 ### Developer Complexity
 - **API Misuse**: Developers might create overly complex window hierarchies that become difficult to debug and maintain.
 However, the ownership constraint mitigates this risk by requiring that owned windows be created by their owner window.
 Since these windows already have an existing relationship through `window.open()`, the ownership API simply formalizes and strengthens this connection rather than introducing arbitrary relationships.